Could Cells Help in the Fight?

 A recent study conducted by the Veterans Administration in Cincinnati found that the prevalence of COPD among veterans is much higher than the general population.
 Younger veterans, those serving in Iraq and Afghanistan, were regularly subjected to air pollution from burn pits, exploded IEDs and aeroallergens found in the desert region.
 More seasoned veterans faced chemical pollutants like Agent Orange that have contribute to their degrading lung function.
 Given the limited resources available to veterans, whose military pension equates to approximately 60% of the income of an average household in the specific county they live in, treatment options for incurable lung diseases have left veterans looking outside the VA for answers.

 Don’t these men and women, the ones that have offered their lives and their futures for the protection of all Americans, deserve more?
 Don’t they deserve options, answers and a treatment that might help them get back to the life they want?
 The answer is an emphatic yes of course, and some veterans have found that these options may lie in cellular therapy to treat their lung disease

-The Lung Institute physicians extract stem cells through a minimally invasive procedure, separate them and then reintroduce them to the lungs.
+The Lung Institute physicians extract cells through a minimally invasive procedure, separate them and then reintroduce them to the lungs.
 This may quicken healing by directing the cells—and their healing properties—toward the diseased area.
 The result is healthier tissue growing in place of damaged tissue, and although this doesn’t cure the disease, it may slow further degeneration and has the ability to bring a normal life back within reach.